EDI and HIPAA: Frequently Asked Questions

 Q. How will requests for claims attachments be handled?
 Will an ANSI 277 Claims Status Response be used?
 Or will claims be rejected at the point of initial submission?
 What are typical claims attachments?

 A. An ANSI 277 will not be used for this purpose.
 Claims will not be rejected at initial submission for lack of an attachment.
-If attachments, such as clinical reports, are required, Group Health will contact providers with a request after the claim is accepted.
+If attachments, such as clinical reports, are required, Kaiser Permanente will contact providers with a request after the claim is accepted.

 Q. If one of the claims errors out of a batch, will the entire batch be rejected?
 How will rejected claims be processed?

 A. If each claim is submitted between an SE and an ST segment, rejections will occur at a claim level.
 For more information, see the HIPAA Transactions companion documents.

 Rejected claims will be reported on the Error and Acceptance reports and must be resubmitted after correction.

 Q. Secondary claims can be submitted electronically (without the explanation of benefits or EOB) to all electronic payers, including Medicare Supplemental.
 (See Best Practice Recommendations for Exchanging Explanation of Payment Information between Providers and Health Plans, Using 5010v.)
 Will Kaiser Permanente accept secondary claims if all the required fields are completed according to the Implementation Guide for the 837 Health Care Claim form?

 A. Secondary claims can be submitted without the EOB per Forum HIPAA Transactions Best Practices and companion documents.
 Medicare claims should be billed through the crossover process (preferred) or submitted on paper.